WE SHALL WORSHIP THE LOTUS FEET OF,

-This disturbed as well as surprised Lord of creator and he wanted to learn the reason.
+This disturbed as well as surprised Lord of the creator and he wanted to learn the reason.
 Soon he realized that he did not offer prayer to Lord Vinayaga before he begins his job of creating the new universe.

-He stooped his work and prayed to Lord Vinayaga with eyes brimmed with tears.
+He stooped his work and prayed to Lord Vinayaga with eyes brimming with tears.
 Hearing to his prayers Lord Vinayaga appeared there in his ‘visvarupa’ (true enlarged form) as well as blessed him and even presented him with two new powers namely, ‘Kriya Shakthi’ and ‘Gnana Shakthi’.